cado-security/product-help/docs/cado-response/discovery-import/gcp/kubernetes-engine.md

 ![Cado showing the confirmation screen of a successful Kubernetes Engine container capture](/img/eks3.png)

 :::info
-To import GKE containers with Cado Response, the `iam.serviceAccounts.implicitDelegation` IAM permission added to the Service Account.
+To import GKE containers with Cado, the `iam.serviceAccounts.implicitDelegation` IAM permission added to the Service Account.

 Currently, for GKE import Cado only suports GCP accounts configured using Workload Identity Federation.
 See more in the [GCP Import Settings](/cado-response/deploy/gcp/gcp-settings#workload-identity-federation) page.
 :::